Aldatmak

-"Aldatmak" (English: "to betray") is a Turkish drama series produced by Timur Savcı and Burak Sağyaşar, which premiered on ATV on September 22, 2022.
+Aldatmak (English: "Deceive") is a Turkish drama series produced by Timur Savcı and Burak Sağyaşar, which premiered on ATV on September 22, 2022.
 The drama in which Vahide Perçin, Ercan Kesal, and Mustafa Uğurlu starred is directed by Murat Saraçoğlu and written by Yıldız Tunç.

 Synopsis

-Güzideh Yenersoy is a distinguished, respected family court judge.
-She is an honest and principled woman who has saved many marriages from destruction, made sure that many children receive the affection and love they deserve, and has always been on the side of justice.
-She thinks that they are an exemplary family with her husband and two children, that they live an honorable life, and that the rest of their marriage will pass in usual love, happiness and peace.
-One day, Güzide accidentally pulls a noose and she starts to realize that her happy family is not a warm home, but a sand castle.
+Güzideh Yenersoy is a family court judge.
+She is portrayed as an honest and principled woman who has saved many marriages, ensured that children receive affection and love, and has always been on the side of justice.
+She believes she has an exemplary family with her husband and two children, that they live an honorable life, and that their marriage will continue in love, happiness and peace.
+One day, Güzide accidentally pulls on a thread and realizes that her happy family is not a warm home, but a sand castle.